mottosso/Qt.py/DOCKER.md

 **Software versions**

-We use source code from around the time of [SIGGRAPH](http://www.siggraph.org) (usually July/August) each year.
-This is usually when the VFX Reference Platform is updated.
+We create new Docker containers when the VFX Reference Platform is updated; around the time of [SIGGRAPH](http://www.siggraph.org) (usually July/August) each year.

-In order to be able to re-build our images from a certain point in time, we checkout specific commit SHAs or source archives rather than going for the always-latest version of software.
-We then set up new images as required and add them to our continous integration tests.
+We abide the software versions stipulated by the VFX Platform reference.
+But for other software required by Qt.py, we checkout specific commit SHAs or source archives rather than going for the always-latest version of software.
+This also helps to re-build Docker images later, if needed.

 There are non-strict rules (guidelines) for choosing software versions to build: